vippsas/vipps-ecom-api/vipps-ecom-api.md

 This is the typical flow, where the user adds items to a shopping cart, enters the shipping address and pays.

+Try it out on the [Vipps på Nett demo page](https://demo.vipps.no/vipps-paa-nett).

 See: